ROCm/AMDMIGraphX/README.md

 CXX=/opt/rocm/llvm/bin/clang++ cmake -DCMAKE_PREFIX_PATH=$(amdmigraphx_dir)/depend ..
 ```

-Then MIGraphX can be build as:
+Then we can build MIGraphX source code as:

 ```
 make -j$(nproc)
 ```

 and correctness can be verified as:

 ```
 make -j$(nproc) check
 ```